Duncan-Haywood/sagemaker-stable-diffusion-endpoint/README.md

-# diffusion-endpoint
-Stunn diffusion model inference endpoint
+# Stable Disffusion inpaint endpoint

+## for predict usage see src/endpoint/README.md\

+## for deploy usage see infrastructure/README.md